 3. Use Simple Language

-The words you use in your nonfiction writing matters.
+The words you use in your nonfiction writing matter.
 A lot.
 I love words and I particularly love exotic and highly-specific words (Defenestrate?
 Panivorous?
 I could go on…).
 But let’s be real; no one wants to stop and look up words every couple of pages.
 If you’re writing a true crime book and you can work in ‘he defenestrated his third victim’ then yeah, you should do that.
 Because it’s accurate.

 Yeah, that’s nonsense when you could just say “Deflating the ball helped them win.”